Azure/Service-Fabric-Troubleshooting-Guides/Security/Configure Azure Active Directory Authentication for Existing Cluster.md

 To create a cluster from scratch using Azure Active Directory, please follow this MSDN document, which covers creating the AAD App, creating users, and assigning those users to roles on the app. https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-cluster-creation-setup-aad

-    i.
-NOTE for internal Microsoft employees: if the cluster is configured in the Microsoft Tenant you must have IT authorize a Security Group to the "Admin" role https://microsoft.sharepoint.com/teams/CorpSTS/Microsoftcom%20AAD%20onboarding%20support/Home.aspx (Or try https://microsoft.sharepoint.com/teams/CSEOAAD)
+- NOTE for internal Microsoft employees: if the cluster is configured in the Microsoft Tenant you must have IT authorize a Security Group to the "Admin" role https://microsoft.sharepoint.com/teams/CorpSTS/Microsoftcom%20AAD%20onboarding%20support/Home.aspx (Or try https://microsoft.sharepoint.com/teams/CSEOAAD)